Baked Grapefruit

 Do I have to use strawberry jam, or can I vary it?

-The recipe uses strawberry jam (1 tsp per half) but the article encourages experimenting with “different jams, some simple spices, or whatever else comes to mind” every time you make it.
-The notes also suggest adding cinnamon or nutmeg as a twist — the 1 tsp brown sugar quantity stays constant regardless of which jam you choose.
+I use strawberry jam (1 tsp per half), but I encourage experimenting with different jams, some simple spices, or whatever else comes to mind every time you make it.
+Cinnamon or nutmeg work great as a twist — the 1 tsp brown sugar quantity stays constant regardless of which jam you choose.